elohimdzangare/Wireless-Sensor-Network/README.md

 Three sensor nodes (Room A, B, C) each have a DHT22 and a BH1750 sensor and run off 4x AA batteries.
 Each node wakes up from deep sleep, takes a reading, sends it to the gateway over ESP-NOW, tells the gateway how long it's about to sleep for, then powers down again.
 The gateway stays on all the time, keeps track of all three nodes, manages 8 status LEDs, and forwards everything to MATLAB over TCP so it can be logged and plotted live.

 Rooms are just labelled A, B and C for now instead of actual room names, so the sensors can be moved around without having to change any code.
-Keep a separate note somewhere of what each letter actually corresponds to.
+A separate note of what each letter actually corresponds to is kept somewhere.

 ---